 Tes one thing at a time, like adding more links to the email or including an image, and see how that impacts your deliverability.

 The idea is to measure against yourself.

 Another thing you should test is your subject headline.
-Take half your list and send them a really aggressive subject line and send a standard subject line to rest.
+Take half your list and send them an aggressive subject line and a standard subject line to rest.

 How does it impact my deliverability?